yasmin-alshurafa/introduction-to-interactive-media/Final Project/README.md

 - The fifth problem was stopping the sound from playing.
 I tried different functions where are rewind(), pause(), close() and stop() functions until one of them worked well.

 - The sixth problem was understanding how the Boolean expressions worked.
 To solve this issue, I analyzed how I used it in different parts of my code and used it once with *music==true* and once *music* alone.
 In this way I understood the logic of how it is used, where and why.

+## Clever and Difficult Things:

+Clever: I was able to get the LEDs to blink smoothly and not fast by not using all the values I got from the analyzer.
+Difficult: I wasn't able to get the LEDs to blink unless my finger was constantly pressing the button.

 ## Videos and Images of Responsive LEDs: